Epicrafter/Pronote-Discord-Bot/README.md

-## NOTE: This theme is currently in developement
+## NOTE: This project is currently under developement